Millennium (novel series): Follow-up trilogy by David Lagercrantz

 In December 2013, the Swedish publisher Norstedts announced that a fourth Millennium book, to be published in August 2015, would be written by David Lagercrantz, a Swedish author known for being Zlatan Ibrahimović's biographer.
 Gabrielsson has voiced criticism against this project, which has not made use of the unpublished material which is still in her possession.
 The Swedish title of the book is Det som inte dödar oss, literally translated "That Which Does Not Kill Us".
 Like the previous novels, the English language translation was published by Quercus.
 The book was released with the English language title The Girl in the Spider's Web in the UK on 27 August and in the US on 1 September 2015.

 The fifth book in the Millennium series was released in September 2017, once again written by Lagercrantz.
 The Swedish title is Mannen som sökte sin skugga (literal English translation: The Man Who Hunted his Shadow) and the English title is The Girl Who Takes an Eye for an Eye.
 In 2017, Lagercrantz stated that he would only write one more installment in the Millennium series.
 Lagercrantz's The Girl Who Lived Twice was released on August 22, 2019.

 Third trilogy by Karin Smirnoff

 In November 2021, publishing house Polaris announced that they acquired the rights to the Millennium series from Larsson's estate and will release three new books in the series.
 Swedish author Karin Smirnoff was confirmed as the writer in December.
 Smirnoff said she accepted the offer without hesitation and stated "The Millennium books are classics in their genre, where the combination of unforgettable characters and the strong political and societal engagement still fascinates readers.
 I will continue to build on Stieg Larsson's core themes, such as violence, abuse of power, and contemporary political currents."

-Smirnoff's first entry in the series, The Girl in the Eagle's Talons, was published on October 31, 2022.
-An English translation by Sarah Death will be published on August 29, 2023.
+Smirnoff's first entry in the series, Havsornen Skrik (literal English translation 'The Eagle by the Sea'), was published on October 31, 2022.
+An English translation by Sarah Death titled The Girl in the Eagle's Talons was published on August 29, 2023.

+Smirnoff's second book, Is i Blodet (literal English translation 'Ice in the Blood), was published on September 29, 2024.
+An English translation titled The Girl with Ice in her Veins was published on September 2, 2025.

+Smirnoff will write at least one more book the series, with the title and release to be determined.